Chris Carpenter: 2007–09

 From 2007 to 2008, elbow problems persisted, causing Carpenter to miss nearly all of both seasons, and the Cardinals missed the playoffs in that period.
-He returned in 2009, helping leading the Cardinals to a Central division title.
+He returned in 2009, helping to lead the Cardinals to a Central division title.
 He made his third consecutive Opening Day start on April 1, 2007, facing off against Tom Glavine of the Mets.
 The Mets won, 6–1, giving Carpenter his first career Opening Day loss.
 He missed his next start due to apparent elbow inflammation.
 The Cardinals placed him on the DL on April 9 for impingement syndrome and moderate arthritis.
-On May 5, the team announced that he would require surgery to trim bone spurs in the elbow.
+On May 5, the team announced he would require surgery to trim bone spurs in the elbow.

-After a rehabilitation start following the surgery, swelling and stiffness developed, and, on July 19, the Cardinals announced that Carpenter required Tommy John surgery to replace the medial collateral ligament of the right elbow and would miss approximately another 10 to 12 months.
+After a rehabilitation start following the surgery, swelling and stiffness developed, and, on July 19, the Cardinals announced Carpenter would require Tommy John surgery to replace the medial collateral ligament of the right elbow and would miss approximately another 10 to 12 months.
 He made his next major league appearance one year later on July 30, 2008, against the Braves.
 He lasted four innings, gave up one run on five hits, walked two and struck out two.
 Despite receiving a no-decision, the Cardinals went on to win the game, 7–2.
-At one point in 2008, he began experiencing numbness in his pitching forearm, which lingered for rest of his career, and transformed into weakness, intermittently shifting from his arm to his hands, neck, and facial muscles.
+At one point in 2008, he began experiencing numbness in his pitching forearm, which lingered for the rest of his career, and transformed into weakness, intermittently shifting from his arm to his hands, neck, and facial muscles.

 After making just four starts from 2007 to 2008, Carpenter returned for a one-hit performance on April 9 against Pittsburgh in his 2009 season debut.
 He shut them out for seven innings at Busch Stadium struck out seven.
 In his second start of the season on April 14, he strained the left side of his rib cage, prompting the club placed him on the 15-day DL.
 A magnetic resonance image (MRI) revealed an oblique tear.

 On May 20, Carpenter returned after missing a month to make his 100th start for the Cardinals.
 He pitched five shutout innings against the Chicago Cubs, giving up just three hits, walking two, and striking out five in a 2–1 win.
-With that win, his winning percentage with the club increased to .726 (53–20), the highest ever by a Cardinal through his first 100 starts, surpassing John Tudor's 49–21 record (.700).
+With that win, his winning percentage with the club increased to .726 (53–20), the highest ever by a Cardinals pitcher through his first 100 starts, surpassing John Tudor's 49–21 record (.700).
 He completed 19 total innings for the month of May and allowed just two earned runs for a 0.95 ERA; he also allowed just a 0.737 WHIP.